fedecan-ca/fedecan.ca/README.md

 # Fedecan.ca

-This is the repository for the [Fedecan.ca](https://fedecan.ca) website.
-The site is built with Vitepress and deployed to GitHub Pages.
+This is the repository for the [fedecan.ca](https://fedecan.ca) website.
+The site is built with VitePress and deployed to GitHub Pages.

 ## Development